Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification

-When it comes to solving least squares problems, controlling the solver's accuracy depends on tracking the progress of the iterations and defining clear stopping conditions, which are typically achieved by using the norm of the gradient of the least squares subproblem.
-Unfortunately, the gradient of a large least squares problem is calculated by applying a very large matrix in both its original and transposed orientation to a vector---a procedure that is very costly because of its guaranteed violation of the principal of spatial locality for memory accesses \cite{Lam1991TheCP} (excepting the case in which the matrix is symmetric).
-This issue is further exacerbated for a randomized solver: the gradient at the iterates of a randomized solver \textit{is never explicitly calculated}, and, even if it were calculated occasionally for monitoring progress, it would be less reliable as we now explain.
-As the iterates of the randomized solver are random, the gradient evaluated at these iterates inherits this randomness; thus, a wide range of gradient norm values would correspond to the same absolute error in the iterates (see the blue boxes in \cref{intro_graph}), which results in the norm of the gradient being a poor reflection of the absolute error.
+When it comes to solving least squares problems, controlling the solver's accuracy depends on tracking the progress of the iterations and defining clear stopping conditions, which are typically achieved by using the norm of the gradient of the least squares subproblem.\footnote{In the case of this manuscript, the least squares problem we are considering is $\min_{x \in \mathbb{R}^n} \|Ax - b\|_B^2$, and thus the gradient is $g_k = A^{\top}B(Ax_k - b)$.} Unfortunately, the gradient of a large least squares problem is calculated by applying a very large matrix in both its original and transposed orientation to a vector---a procedure that is very costly because of its guaranteed violation of the principal of spatial locality for memory accesses \cite{Lam1991TheCP} (excepting the case in which the matrix is symmetric).
+This issue is further exacerbated for a randomized solver: the gradient at an iterate of a randomized solver \textit{is never explicitly calculated}, and, even if it were calculated occasionally for monitoring progress, it would be less reliable as we now explain.
+As the iterates of the randomized solver are random, the gradient evaluated at these iterates inherits this randomness; thus, a wide range of gradient norm values would correspond to the same residual norm squared in the iterates (see the blue boxes in \cref{intro_graph}), which results in the norm of the gradient being a poor reflection of the residual norm squared.
 To reiterate, the gradient norm is widely used for tracking and stopping least squares problems, but it is infeasible to calculate for large scale problems, and is unreliable for randomized solvers.